jonahlewis4/MoKaraoke/readme.md

 ## What This Application Does

-**Mokarake** is a web application that allows users to create karaoke videos by uploading an audio file and a background image.
+**Karaoke** is a web application that allows users to create karaoke videos by uploading an audio file and a background image.
 The app generates a karaoke-style video combining the user's audio with their chosen background image.

 ## How to Set It Up and Run It